Is OCD a Disability? Best OCD Benefits in 2023

 What gender is OCD more common in?

 The overall predominance rate is equal in males and females.
 Moreover, this disorder is more common in childhood or adolescence for males than females.
-It tends to present in females their age 20.
+It tends to present in females over the age of 20.
 Childhood-onset OCD is more common in males.
 Also, Males have a more comorbid tic disorder.
-It is also an equal relationship OCD in both males and females.
+It is also an equal relationship between OCD in both males and females.

 Does OCD turn into schizophrenia?

-What Are The Triggering Factors When OCD as a Disability?
+What Are The Triggering Factors When OCD is a Disability?

 If people have Post Traumatic Stress Disorder (PTSD), they may have more risk of increasing their OCD symptoms.
 For some reason, this reaction may trigger intrusive thoughts, rituals, and emotional suffering.

-OCD symptoms can be range based on obsessions.
-For example, if the person suffering from OCD is obsessed with turning off the stove, he might constantly check whether his stove is turned on or off.
-Many people realize that they are suffering from OCD symptoms and become aware of their obsessive behavior.
-But it does not help them stop—rather, many people turn into anxiety, depression, and an increasing obsessive behavior.
+OCD symptoms can range based on obsessions.
+For example, if a person with OCD is obsessed with turning off the stove, he might constantly check whether his stove is turned on or off.
+Many people realize they suffer from OCD symptoms and become aware of their obsessive behavior.
+But it does not help them stop—instead, many people turn into anxiety, depression, and an increasingly compulsive behavior.

 Almost 2% of the whole American population suffers from OCD symptoms.
 The symptoms can onset in childhood, teenage years, and adulthood.
 Various obsessive thoughts like systematic placement, fear of germs, fear of dirt, excessive sexual thoughts, and overly pointing out mistakes are some of the most common OCD sufferers’ obsessions.
 And repeated actions like washing clothes, organizing rooms, counting, checking things, etc., are the most common compulsions that lead to those obsessions.